theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-cluster-resource-manager-balancing.md

 <properties
-   pageTitle="Lastenausgleich für einen Cluster mit dem Clusterressourcen-Manager von Azure Service Fabric | Microsoft Azure" description="Eine Einführung in den Lastenausgleich für einen Cluster mit dem Clusterressourcen-Manager von Service Fabric." services="service-fabric" documentationCenter=".net" authors="masnider"
+   pageTitle="Balancing Your Cluster With the Azure Service Fabric Cluster Resource Manager | Microsoft Azure" description="An introduction to balancing your cluster with the Service Fabric Cluster Resource Manager." services="service-fabric" documentationCenter=".net" authors="masnider"